 I’ve already curated some tools and approaches that have worked for me and many others.
 There’s no way for me to guarantee an outcome, but I can help you weigh the outcomes.

-If you try something and it doesn’t work, great.
+If you try something and it doesn’t work, great!
 Elimination is one way to progress.
 Cross it off the list, and try another.
-This is how you figure out what works for you.
+There are a million ways to make it work.

 Ultimately, bar preparation is a self-study endeavor.
 Tools, courses, and supplements are simply there to support that.